PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 09:04:26
+Last updated: 2024-04-05 09:04:59
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston